ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-1.md

 }
 ```

 That's it for the first part of this tutorial!
 Your plugin should now work (in its most basic form).
-Go on to @link framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-2 the second part}, where you will create a balloon with a form to get user's input, replacing our hard-coded "WYSIWYG" abbreviation.
+Go on to {@link framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-2 the second part}, where you will create a balloon with a form to get user's input, replacing our hard-coded "WYSIWYG" abbreviation.

 ## Demo